stacietaylorcima/stacietaylorcima.github.io/README.md

-# My Portfolio
+# Sample Portfolio

-A showcase of Stacie Taylor-Cima's work at Bloc.
+This is a sample of a portfolio - not to be confused with my real portfolio here: <a href="https://www.stacietaylorcima.com/>Stacie Taylor-Cima's Portfolio</a>